 Too Much Weight on the Cover

 If there is too much weight on the cover, it can start to sag.
 This is usually caused by people walking or sitting on the cover.
-If you have a pool cover meant to be used for safety, it’s essential to make sure that no one walks or sits on it.
+If you have a pool cover meant for safety, it’s essential to ensure that no one walks or sits on it.

 Trash and Debris

 Another common cause of a sagging pool cover is trash and debris accumulating on top of the cover.
 This can happen if you don’t regularly clean your pool cover.
 If there is too much trash on the pool cover, it may sag.
-In order to not have debris built up, it is a smart option to purchase a pool cover pump, which filters all of the debris and protects your pool cover in the off-season.
+To avoid debris build-up, purchasing a pool cover pump is a smart option, which filters all the debris and protects your pool cover in the off-season.